Rangers F.C. supporters: Songs and chants

-Anthems

-Rangers fans' song of choice and most commonly sung is a rendition of "Follow Follow".
+Rangers fans' song of choice and most commonly sung is "Follow Follow".
 This is also the club's official anthem and is played before every home match at Ibrox.
 Other anthems played at home matches include "Penny Arcade" by Roy Orbison and "Simply the Best" by Tina Turner, which is played as the teams enter the stadium.
 Rangers adopted this anthem after the club won nine titles in a row in the 1990s and Rangers supporters started a campaign that got the song into the top 10 of the UK singles chart in 2010 to commemorate the club's 53rd title win.

-Fans songs and chants

-Songs frequently chanted by Rangers fans include "The Bouncy", which involves bouncing up and down on the spot chanting the word "bouncy" or "let's all do the bouncy" over and over again; "Derry's Walls", a song commemorating the siege of Derry in 1689; and "Every Other Saturday", a song written in the 1960s and originating from an era when Rangers supporters finished work on a Saturday morning, a lot from the River Clyde shipyards, and headed to Ibrox for the afternoon fixture.
+Other songs frequently chanted by Rangers fans include "The Bouncy", which involves bouncing up and down on the spot chanting the word "bouncy" or "let's all do the bouncy" over and over again; "Derry's Walls", a song commemorating the siege of Derry in 1689; and "Every Other Saturday", a song written in the 1960s and originating from an era when Rangers supporters finished work on a Saturday morning, a lot from the River Clyde shipyards, and headed to Ibrox for the afternoon fixture.

+Sectarian singing

+Rangers fans have been criticised for singing anti-Catholic songs.
+The Billy Boys, including the lyrics "We're up to our knees in Fenian blood ...
+Surrender or you'll die", was included in songs banned by the Scottish government in 2011, but has continued to be sung by fans.
+Similarly The Famine Song, referring to the 1840s' Great Famine in Ireland, and including the lyric "The famine is over, why don't you go home?", has been sung by Rangers supporters since the 2000s, leading to criticism and legal action.